zeniazuraiq/zeniazuraiq.github.io/_pages/teaching.md

 ### TEACHING/OUTREACH ACTIVITIES

+- Teaching introductory astronomy to class IX students at SPARC Public School, Bengaluru (Aug 2022 - Present)

-- Taught class XI NCERT Physics at Kendriya Vidyalaya, IISc (Jan 2023 - Jun 2023)
+- Taught class XI NCERT Physics at Kendriya Vidyalaya, IISc Bengaluru (Jan 2023 - Jun 2023)

 - External expert for Q/A session at "National Workshop on physical sciences for CSIR-UGC NET and GATE aspirants", conducted by NIT-T (May 2023)